PippoAe/PewPewColoringBook/README.md

 # PewPewColoringBook
-PewPew + Crayons <3
+PewPew + 🖍️ = ❤️

 The PewPew ColoringBook is an interactive coloring book for the PewPew Blaster (https://pewte.ch)

 Backlog:
-1. Save configuration as URL
+- ~~Add: Save configuration as URL~~
+- ~~Add: Build Name~~
+- ~~Add: 'Leftie' to extras~~
+- Fix: Mirrored 'PewPew' when leftie is selected
-2. Make nicer looking and more ergonomic
+- Make nicer looking and more ergonomic

-If there's anyone out there who wants to chime in, let's go! :)
+If there's anyone out there who wants to chime in, don't hold back :)

 - Pippo